Skip to Content

 12. Profits and lack of Regulations

-Since most countries don’t have any regulations on how to handle animals in zoos, these business people can do whatever it takes to make the most profits possible.
-Profits are also gained through the selling of animals to other zoos or circuses.
+Since most countries don’t regulate the handling of animals in zoos, these business people can do whatever it takes to make the most profits possible.
+Profits are also gained by selling captive animals to other zoos or circuses.

 See Related: Different Animals That Can’t Jump